Monday, September 21, 2009

 But it can start to get a little racist, don’t you think?
 Maybe we could call it quasi racism, or gentle racism.
 Maybe not.

-But the cure for true racism, the antidote for terrible and injurious generalizations—the kind Reverend Wright and David Duke make—can only be found through faith in Jesus Christ.
+But the cure for true racism, the antidote for terrible and injurious generalizations—we've all heard them—can only be found through faith in Jesus Christ.
 Only when a man believes that Jesus Christ has been making a new race of people since His resurrection, a holy, blameless and righteous people, a majestic and noble race born of Himself, can anyone be truly free from the visual bondage of what is less.
 When once a man is gripped by something superior and true, he will let go—even throw away—what he once thought worthy of his grip.
 This amazing new race has to believed before it can be seen.

 Paul wrote about the view for you and me: